specsolutions/specsync-for-tfs-documentation/features/common-synchronization-features/linking-work-items-with-tags.md

-# Linking Work Items using tags
+# Linking work items using tags

 SpecSync can synchronize the scenarios with Azure DevOps test cases.
 In order to be able to use these test cases in Azure DevOps, you might want to link them to other work items.
 For example, if the scenario is describing the behavior of the user story \#123, you make a link between the test case synchronized from the scenario and the story.
 This gives you a better traceability and allows you to create requirement- or query-based test suites in Azure DevOps.
 For example you can create a test suite that contains all test cases \(scenarios\) that are related to user story \#123.